npenin/akala/packages/doc/_core/middlewares/index.md

 ## Defining Middleware

-Middlewares are generic and will accept any argument that matches its types.

-The `Middleware` interface represents a middleware, which can be either synchronous or asynchronous.
+Middlewares are generic and will accept any argument that matches their types.
+Middlewares can be either synchronous or asynchronous.

 ```typescript
 interface Middleware<T extends unknown[], TSpecialNextParam extends string | void = SpecialNextParam> {